This loads a font easier to read for people with dyslexia.

 Diversions

 The observatory has ping-pong and pool tables, as well as bicycles that can be used for cycling around the observatory grounds.
 However please do not cycle onto the neighbours property.
-The site includes an unstaffed visitors centre.
+The site includes an unstaffed Visitors Centre.

 For non-astronomical diversions in the region, please see our general pages for the public.